pa-0/clipmon/README.md

 - Because only foreground applications can take a selection, it should not be possible for another application to try and read data before we do.
-- When another application tries to paste a selection, we receive that request, and can show a notification before sending any data.
+- When another application tries to paste a selection, we receive that request, and can show a notification before sending any data. **not implemented**

+Additionally, `clipmon` avoids ever writing copied data to disk, since highly sensitive information can go through a clipboard, and that could lead to unintentional leaks.

 # Debugging